MrBearPresident/JBL_Soundbar/README.md

 JBL_Integration
 ===========================================

-This repository is a soundbars JBL_integration for a `Home Assistant`, this as a custom component
+This repository is a soundbars JBL_integration for a `Home Assistant`, this as a custom component.

 This integration is only usable if you're also able to use the 'JBL one' app (https://play.google.com/store/apps/details?id=com.jbl.oneapp).